Skip to main content

 ENTRY TASK

-Jon Cowart partnered with Fluency Matters this last week to offer an INCREDIBLE two-part webinar series on classroom management.
+Jon Cowart partnered with Fluency Matters (now Wayside Publishing) this last week to offer an INCREDIBLE two-part webinar series on classroom management.
 One of my many takeaways from Jon’s webinar was that there is a reason that bellwork works.
 When I was teaching at the middle school level, our principal required bellwork.
 All teachers in the building were required to start class each day by providing a short task for students to complete immediately upon entering the room.
 If you use The Somos Curriculum (or Nous sommes or Sumus), you see this manifested as the daily Campanada/Clochette.

 Note to the reader: Jon continues to offer valuable Classroom Management courses that are designed to support language teachers.
 Learn more »